jessfongng/csci3390FinalProject/README.md

 1. This algorithm is relative easy to implement and easy to understand(Compared with Blossom Algorithm).
 2. This algorithm can expectedly delete 64% of augmenting paths with length k, for k<14.
 If the user wants to delete more augmenting paths, he just needs to repeat more iterations.

-2 is true because, according to the graphing calculator, for n <14
+2 is true because, according to the graphing calculator, for n<14,

 <img src="https://render.githubusercontent.com/render/math?math=1-(\frac{1}{n^n})^{n^n} \approx 0.64">